GitTorre/DiffXmlPatchSF/README.md

 # XmlDiffPatchSF

-Simple command line utility based on an old Microsoft diff/patch tool, XmlDiffPatch, that will diff/patch one version of a Service Fabric configuration file (ApplicationManifest.xml or Settings.xml) into another, later version, preserving setting values of the earlier version.
+Simple command line utility that will diff/patch one version of a Service Fabric configuration file (ApplicationManifest.xml or Settings.xml) into another, later version, preserving setting values of the earlier version.
 This makes it trivial to update a new version of an SF base app configuration file with the current settings you have established for an earlier version, removing the need to do this manually everytime these files are updated in a new release of some application.
-The patched file will include all the new settings for the latest version while preserving all of the old settings even if they do not exist in the new config (this is important for FabricObserver plugin configuration, for example).
+The patched file will include all the new settings for the latest version while preserving all of the old settings even if they do not exist in the new config (this is important for [FabricObserver](https://github.com/microsoft/service-fabric-observer) plugin configuration, for example).

 As mentioned above, today this just supports ApplicationManifest.xml and Settings.xml files, but can very easily be extended to support other XML files you use for SF application configuration.

-This utility employs the old yet still-used-by-many XML diff/patch tool [XmlDiffPatch](https://www.nuget.org/packages/XMLDiffPatch/).
+This utility employs the old-yet-still-used-by-many XML diff/patch tool [XmlDiffPatch](https://www.nuget.org/packages/XMLDiffPatch/).

-XmlDiffPatchSF is a .NET Desktop (Windows-only) console application.
+XmlDiffPatchSF built as a .NET Desktop (Windows-only) console application.

 ### Usage